CMeeg/nextjs-aca/README.md

 Client-side logging can be performed by using the `useAppInsightsContext` hook from within client components as described in the [documentation for the React Plugin](https://learn.microsoft.com/en-gb/azure/azure-monitor/app/javascript-framework-extensions?tabs=react#use-application-insights-with-react-context).

-> Client-side instrumentation and logging to Application Insights requires a connection string to an Application Insights resource to be provided via an environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING`. .
-Thie environment variable is provided to the app automatically by `azd provision`.
+> Client-side instrumentation and logging to Application Insights requires a connection string to an Application Insights resource to be provided via the environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING`.
+This environment variable is provided to the app automatically by `azd provision`.
 >
 > If the connection string is not available, for example when running in your development environment outside of `azd provision`, the `AppInsightsProvider` will not render and `useAppInsightsContext` will return `undefined`.